reframejs/reframe/docs/overview.template.md

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.
-At that point your code doesn't depend on Reframe anymore and only depends on do-one-thing-do-it-well libraries.
+At that point your code doesn't depend on Reframe anymore and only depends on do-one-thing-do-it-well libraries (React/Vue, Hapi/Koa/Express, Webpack, ...).

 **Rapid Prototyping** -
 You can change your app's stack at any point in time which comes in handy for quick prototyping.